 1. Your agreement with us

-(a) This end user licence and data management services agreement ("agreement") constitutes a valid and binding agreement between ABE Services Pty Limited (together with its affiliates, successors and assigns) ("we" or "us") and you ("you" or "your" or "yourself") for:
+(a) This end user licence and data management services agreement ("agreement") constitutes a valid and binding agreement between ABE Services (together with its affiliates, successors and assigns) ("we" or "us") and you ("you" or "your" or "yourself") for:

-(i) the use of our software known as CDMS Software (the "CDMS Software"); and (ii) the provision of compliance data management services including, without limitation:
+(i) the use of our software known as CAS Software (the "CAS Software"); and (ii) the provision of compliance data management services including, without limitation:

 (a) functionality for the management and collation of on-the-job compliance information and construction data related to product or service compliance; (b) functionality for the preparation of Inspection and Test Plans ("ITP"s); (c) templates for Inspection and Test Plans, checklists and the like; (d) reporting formats; (e) functionality for downloading ITPs and the like to Personal Digital Assistants; (f) functionality for uploading of recorded compliance from Personal Digital Assistants; (g) functionality for viewing and printing compliance data management reports; and (h) functionality for providing information extracts.

-(b) By installing and using the CDMS Software or using the Services, you agree to be bound by the terms of this agreement.
-If you do not agree to the terms of this agreement, do not install or use the CDMS Software. (c) This agreement begins when you commence a download of the CDMS Software onto your personal computer or when you (or your delegate) log on to use the Services for the first time, whichever is the earliest.
+(b) By installing and using the CAS Software or using the Services, you agree to be bound by the terms of this agreement.
+If you do not agree to the terms of this agreement, do not install or use the CAS Software. (c) This agreement begins when you commence a download of the CAS Software onto your personal computer or when you (or your delegate) log on to use the Services for the first time, whichever is the earliest.

 2. Licence Grant